EDF Warm Home Discount 2019/20 - Application & Eligibility

 You should have received a Warm Home Discount letter from the Department of Work and Pensions (DWP).
 The letter will include a reference number beginning with an M or U.

 If your reference number starts with an ‘M’:

 If this is the case, then you don’t have to do anything.
-If EDF Energy were your supplier on the 7th July 2019, you will automatically be paid your discount by the 28th of February 2020.
-If they weren’t your supplier, however, then given that your old supplier also provide the Warm Home Discount, it would be them that administer the discount.
-They will pass on this amount to EDF Energy so that you still benefit from the payment.
+If EDF Energy was your supplier on the 7th July 2019, you will automatically be paid your discount by the 28th of February 2020.

 If your reference number starts with a ‘U’:

 This situation is less straightforward, it usually means that the DWP aren’t sure they have the correct details about which energy supplier you are with so they haven’t been able to coordinate the payment with them.